mladuzinsky/homelab/README.md

 ## Goals

-- Bootstrap Ansible onto a fresh control node regardless of Linux distro
+- Install Ansible onto a fresh control node regardless of Linux distro
 - Maintain a single inventory of all home servers and IoT devices
 - Use playbooks/roles to configure, update, and manage those hosts consistently